Terrible Trio (Marvel Comics)

-The Terrible Trio is a supervillain team appearing in American comic books published by Marvel Comics.
+The Terrible Trio is the name of two supervillain teams appearing in American comic books published by Marvel Comics.

 Publication history

-Created by Stan Lee and Jack Kirby, they first appeared in Fantastic Four #23 (1964).
+Created by Stan Lee and Jack Kirby, the first Terrible Trio first appeared in Fantastic Four #23 (1964).
 They made several appearances in the 1960s and then one appearance in the late 1970s in Marvel Two-in-One #60.

 Fictional team history

+First Terrible Trio

-Bull Brogin, "Handsome" Harry Phillips, and Yogi Dakor were three career criminals brought together by Doctor Doom to help him destroy the Fantastic Four.
-He pays their bail using a robot and gives each of them superpowers, multiplying their natural abilities by a dozen.
-The trio capture the Fantastic Four, Phillips tracks the Invisible Girl and gases her, Dakor pretends to be delivering a car to the Torch from a Maharaja, but reveals it is fireproof when he traps him inside and fills it with gas, and Bull uses a cosmic ray gun from Doom to briefly turn the Thing to Ben Grimm and knocks him out.
-Doom captures Mr Fantastic using a robot Thing which helps him imprison Mr Fantastic in a glass box.
-Doom sends the Trio them to another dimension until he again needs their services.
-The Fantastic Four, however, defeated Doom, sending him into space, and the trio was returned to Earth as the power needed to keep them was lessened.
+Barnaby "Bull" Brogin, "Handsome" Harry Phillips, and Yogi Dakor are three career criminals brought together by Doctor Doom to help him destroy the Fantastic Four.
+He pays their bail using a robot and gives each of them superpowers with his XZ-12 Machine, multiplying their natural abilities by a dozen.
+The trio capture the Fantastic Four: Phillips tracks the Invisible Girl and gases her, Dakor pretends to be delivering a car to the Human Torch, but reveals it is fireproof when he traps him inside and fills it with gas, and Bull uses a cosmic ray gun to briefly turn the Thing to his human form and knocks him out.
+Doom captures Mister Fantastic with the assistance of a robotic version of the Thing, trapping Mister Fantastic in a glass box.
+Doom sends the Trio to another dimension until he again needs their services.
+The Fantastic Four defeat Doom, sending him into space, and the trio is returned to Earth as the power needed to keep them was lessened.

-The trio faced the Human Torch two times after that.
-Both times they captured him but he was able to escape, the first time he was caught with an asbestos lasso and left in Yogi's fireproof trailer, but he generated so much smoke the Fire Brigade came and freed him, after which he got back to his house and defeated the Trio, who were waiting for the Invisible Girl, and when Harry tried to escape in the Torch's car, he was captured.
-The second time they were beaten with the help of the Thing after the Torch was knocked out and left on a traintrack, the Thing knocked the train back with his legs and defeated the off-guard Trio, who were planning on attacking Mr Fantastic.
-They were then tied up and taken back to prison.

-The trio then spent the better part of a decade in prison before Dakor gained the ability to project their minds into inanimate objects.
-They possessed Alicia Masters' statues and battled the Thing, he was initially unwilling to damage the statues until Alicia told him it was fine, who defeated them with the help of the Impossible Man.
+The trio spend the better part of a decade in prison before Dakor gains the ability to project their minds into inanimate objects.
+They possess Alicia Masters' statues and battle the Thing.
+The Thing is initially unwilling to damage the statues until Alicia told him it is fine, who defeats them with the help of the Impossible Man.

-Years later and allied with Latverian terrorists, the Terrible Trio were apphrended by the Thunderbolts during an arms deal.
-The trio were badly beaten by Thunderbolt's member Penance, and arrested for being in violation of the Superhuman Registration Act.
+Years later, the Terrible Trio are shown to have allied with Latverian terrorists.
+They are apprehended by the Thunderbolts during an arms deal, then badly beaten by Penance and arrested for violating the Superhuman Registration Act.

+Second Terrible Trio

+The second Terrible consists of Condor, Diamondhead, and Powerhouse.
+They first come together when Condor and Diamondhead break into the building that Powerhouse was held in following his defeat at the hands of Nova.
+They manage to beat Nova easily and take him to Condor's secret hideout.
+Condor proceeds to erase Nova's memories and implant an evil spirit in him.
+As an unwilling accomplice to the Terrible Trio, Nova helps them raid an Air Force warehouse before shaking off the mind control.
+The Terrible Trio use the stolen technology to fight Sphinx and his forces.
+Nova is trapped in a bubble by Condor, but escapes and takes down Powerhouse.